SebastienEveno/mckinseysolvegame/README.md

 ### Solve the game...

 #### ...from a csv file
-You can also solve the game using a DataFrame from a csv file.
+You can solve the game using a DataFrame that you create from a csv file.
 Here's an example:

 Csv file species.csv:
 ```